Fire Symbolism In Religion

-Hinduism regards fire as sacred, central to rituals like Homa and symbolizing purity.
+Fire symbolism is sacred to Hinduism, central to rituals like Homa and symbolizing purity.
 Christianity employs fire as a symbol of the Holy Spirit, purification, and renewal.
-In Islam, the Quran mentions fire, representing punishment and purification, while Sufis use fire in ceremonies.
+In Islam, the Quran mentions fire, representing punishment and purification, while Sufis use symbolic fire in ceremonies.

 Judaism’s eternal flame symbolizes God’s presence, akin to the burning bush Moses encountered.
 Zoroastrianism reveres fire as pure and divine, present in sacred fire temples.
 Native American beliefs connect fire with the sun, healing, and spiritual connections.